 Income classified as business income is taxed only once and will not be taxed as savings and investments if the amount accrued is deposited into a business bank account.
 The same applies to assets and liabilities.
 For example, if an asset is classified as a business asset such as business property, the business asset or liability will not be taxed as savings and investment.

 Business costs are tax-deductible although some exceptions may apply.
 Local and foreign business costs are tax-deductible in The Netherlands.
-Certain costs such as lunch/dinner and costs related to representation, seminars, and associated costs are only tax-deductible for 73,5% (income tax) or 80% deductible (corporate tax).
+Certain costs such as lunch/dinner and costs related to representation, seminars, and associated costs are only tax-deductible for 73,5% (corporate tax) or 80% deductible (income tax).

 Investments above 450 euro must be depreciated over 5 years.
 Therefore, each year 1/5 of the invested amount must be reported as costs.
 Investments below 450 euro are treated as regular costs and may be deducted as costs.

 Some assets may be used both for business and private purposes such as a computer, a mobile phone, or furniture.
 Assets which by design can only be used for private purposes may not be allocated as business assets.
 Assets such as machines that can only be used in a business must be classified as business assets.

 If an asset has a dual-use purpose, the taxpayer may decide to either allocate the asset as a business asset or a private asset.
 These dual-use assets which can be used both privately and for business purposes allow the entrepreneur to make a decision if the asset should be classified as a company asset or private asset provided the 10% norm is satisfied.
 Dual-use assets may only be classified as such if they are used for at least 10% for business or private purposes (10% norm).